 - Future apportionment of the legislature to be based on qualified voters.

-Arkansas also held a constitutional convention on this day, learn more from the article, The Constitution of 1868.
+Arkansas also held a constitutional convention on this day, as described in The Constitution of 1868.